rust-bitcoin/rust-bitcoin/README.md

 to implement the same rules as Core.

 Given the complexity of both C++ and Rust, it is unlikely that this will ever be fixed, and there are no plans to do so.
+Of course, patches to fix specific consensus incompatibilities are welcome.

 ## Memory Usage